 - Trip delay reimbursement and purchase protection

-Of course, the real value in this card is in the sign-up bonus and the fact that it’s a no-annual fee card (always a hit).
+Of course, the real value in this card is in the sign-up bonus and the fact that it’s a no-annual fee card with no foreign transaction fees (always a hit).
 The 15 elite night credits is also an attractive feature for those looking to pad their Marriott accounts a bit in order to reach certain status tiers, but that’s also something that all Marriott co-branded cards come with.

 Of course, keep in mind that you can easily obtain Marriott Bonvoy Gold status with the American Express Platinum Card or by the reciprocal status benefits with Rewards Plus for United MileagePlus elites (I matched my Premier 1K status to Bonvoy Gold).